Idanmal8/Idanmal8/README.md

 Software engineer
 -----------------

-Currently, a software engineering student at Azrieli collage of engineering, i am 26 with big ambitions for the future and have the motivation to change the current state of the world to a better, modern world 👾🤖
+Currently, a software engineering student and Co-founder of Commodo.inc a software solution company who cares about businesses schedule , i am 26 years old, with big ambitions for the future and have the motivation to change the current state of the world to a better, modern world 👾🤖

 * 🌍  I'm based in Israel
-* ✉️  You can contact me at [Idanmalkadb@gmail.com](mailto:Idanmalkadb@gmail.com)
-* 🧠  I'm learning Dart, Go, swift
-* ⚡  Huge fan of video games ... because they are hell to work on 😜
+*Currently the CTO of Commodo.inc

 ### Skills